Helpful Links

 Illinois

-There are no continuing education requirements currently in place.
+CEUs: There are no continuing education requirements currently in place for the state of Illinois; each county may have their own requirements.

 Indiana

-*No licensing of electricians at a state level, no reciprocal arrangements with additional state.
+*No licensing of electricians at a state level

 Iowa

-Iowa is currently using the 2017 NEC® and generally requires 6 hours of continuing education every year (or 18 CEUs every 3 years with at least 6 CEUs on current code change).
+CEUs: 6 hours every year (or 18 CEUs every 3 years with at least 6 CEUs on current code change).
 Requirements are tiered based on how long each individual has had their electrical license.
-Continuing Education must be in-person attendance only.
-Code update process underway though effective date has not been established.
+CEUs are not required for Apprentice, Unclassified Person, Special Electrician, Residential Electrical Contractor, and Electrical Contractor licenses.

 Kansas